dbt-msft/dbt-msft-docs/docs/training.md

 1. Last step in the set-up is to log in to the database. **Below are instructions for Azure Data Studio, but if you're receving an error message you can try on SQL Server Management Studio (SSMS) too.
 Instructions are very similar!**
    1. Open Azure Data Studio and click on the first icon on the left side panel called "Connections".
    2. Click "Add Connection" and paste in the connection info below in the relevant fields.
 This info can also be found in `profiles.yml`
-      * Server: its-data-mart-dev-server.database.windows.net
+      1. Server: `<MY-SERVER-NAME>.database.windows.net`
-      * Authentication type: Azure Active Directory
+      2. Authentication type: Azure Active Directory
-      * Account: Click the drop down menu, if you don't see your Avanade email then click "Add an account" and sign in like before
+      3. Account: Click the drop down menu, if you don't see your Azure tenant email then click "Add an account" and sign in like before
-      * Azure AD tenant: Avanade
+      4. Azure AD tenant: `<MY-AZURE-TENANT>`
-      * Database: Manually type "Marketing_Dev"
+      5. Database: `<MY-DATABASE>`
    3. Click Connect
       1. You are now connected to the database!
          * Note that there are tables in the database already.
 These are other people's tables that they created using their schema name.
 Yours will start to show up as you start creating your dbt models.